 How Does a Ceiling Fan Work?

-While this can be the boring part it might be interesting to know how do fans and ACs work.
-This can greatly help decide which is the most suitable option for you.
+While this can be the boring part, it might be interesting to know how to do fans and ACs work.
+This can greatly help you decide which is the most suitable option for your home.

-Bear in mind, a ceiling fan does not introduce cooler air into the room, rather it only moves the same air over your body.
-This is one of the reasons for the efficiency of a ceiling fan, it does not cool the whole room, but only your body.
+Bear in mind; a ceiling fan does not introduce cooler air into the room; rather, it only moves the same air over your body.
+This is one reason for the efficiency of a ceiling fan; it does not cool the whole room but only your body.

 How does an Air Conditioner Work?